michel-aractingi/lerobot-hilserl-guide/README.md

 ## Step 3: Processing the Dataset

 After collecting demonstrations, process them to determine optimal camera crops.
+Reinforcement learning is sensitive to background distractions, so it is important to crop the images to the relevant workspace area.
 Note: If you already know the crop parameters, you can skip this step and just set the `crop_params_dict` in the configuration file during recording.

 ### Determining Crop Parameters